-Covid-19 cases exceed 100,000 a day for the first time, even as the nation is split on the pandemic vs. the economy
+Coronavirus cases exceed 100,000 in one day for the first time, even as the nation is split on the pandemic vs. the economy

 “The Republicans never let their foot off the pedal in terms of continuing to register [voters] and going door to door, all through the covid,” she said.
 “The Democrats, once covid hit, they made a conscious effort, not going door to door.”

-Rep. Donna Shalala (D), who appeared to be headed to losing her seat to television newscaster Maria Elvira Salazar (R) in Miami, campaigned heavily on Trump’s response to the virus.
+Rep. Donna Shalala (D-Fla.), who appeared to be headed toward losing her seat to television newscaster Maria Elvira Salazar (R) in Miami, campaigned heavily on Trump’s response to the virus.

-Stefan Baral, a physician and epidemiologist at Johns Hopkins University, Wednesday faulted Democrats’ pandemic messaging, saying Biden did not adequately express empathy for the economic hardships caused by the pandemic-related shutdowns.
+Stefan Baral, a physician and epidemiologist at Johns Hopkins School of Public Health, Wednesday faulted Democrats’ pandemic messaging, saying Biden did not adequately express empathy for the economic hardships caused by the pandemic-related shutdowns.

 “This is a terrible virus.
 But empathy for all the folks who have lost their jobs and lost their opportunities and kids who are out of school — I just never felt that message of empathy come across at all,” Baral said.